 - 1. Students who transfer into the sophomore year can enter the first sequence at the Sophomore level if they have had the equivalent of MATH 141. - 2.
-Students who transfer into the sophomore year can enter the second sequence at the Sophomore level if they have had the equivalent of MATH 141 and PHYS 101(an introductory physics course with Calculus as a prerequisite or corequisite). - 3.
+Students who transfer into the sophomore year can enter the second sequence at the Sophomore level if they have had the equivalent of MATH 141 and PHYS 101 (an introductory physics course with Calculus as a prerequisite or corequisite). - 3.
 Students who transfer into the Junior year can enter either sequence at the Junior level if they have had the equivalent of PHYS 101 and PHYS102 (an introductory sequence of physics courses with Calculus as a prerequisite or corequisite).
-To satisfy major requirements, transfer students should work with a Physics advisor to determine a plan for taking Physics 260 and 280, as well as a Natural Science course during the Junior or Senior year unless such a course has been accepted for transfer credit.
-The student must be sure to complete three 300-level courses during the Junior or Senior year.
+To satisfy major requirements, transfer students should work with a Physics advisor to determine a plan for taking Physics 240 and 260, as well as a Natural Science course during the Junior or Senior year unless such a course has been accepted for transfer credit.
+The student must be sure to complete three 4-credit 300-level courses and two 2-credit courses during the Junior or Senior year.